oubowu/PinnedSectionItemDecoration/README.md

              .enableDivider(true)
              // Set click event for the header and its internal child view.
              .setClickIds(R.id.iv_more)
-             // Enable header click event(not include the child view)， by default it's enable.
+             // Disable header click event， by default it's enable.
              .disableHeaderClick(false)
              // Set the listener.
-If the listener is not null and enable the header click event, then the callback return the header's id is ItemTouchListener.HEADER_ID.
+If the listener is not null but disable the header click event(eg. disableHeaderClick(true)), then the callback don't return.
              .setHeaderClickListener(clickAdapter)
              .create());